spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/10-migrate-vm-to-different-node.md

 - Live migration must be enabled as a feature gate.
 Keep this default in the KubeVirt configuration file.

-- All VM instances must have an eviction strategy set as `evictionStrategy: LiveMigrate`.
+- All VM instances must have an eviction strategy set as `evictionStrategy: LiveMigrate` to ensure that a VM is not interrupted if the node is placed into maintenance.
 This is configured automatically in the KubeVirt configuration file.
 If needed, you can override the default setting by configuring `spec.template.spec.evictionStrategy`.

 - VMs that use Persistent Volumes must have shared ``ReadWriteMany`` (``RWX``) access mode.
 For more information, refer to the [Persistent Volume Access Modes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) Kubernetes resource.
 VMs that do not use persistent storage, such as containerDisks, do not require modifications for live migration.